Papatheodorou-Group/CATD_snakemake/README.md

 </pre>

 # Running the pipeline
+**IMPORTANT**: If running for the first time, use one sample only as the environments are installed throughout the workflow
 ## Self-reference
 ### Description
 Uses **one** single-cell reference to generate the pseudobulks and references for deconvolution benchmarking.
 Important assumptions: